Pylons/pyramid/docs/designdefense.rst

 By design, :mod:`repoze.bfg` is not a particularly "opinionated" web framework.
 It has a relatively parsimonious feature set.
 It contains no built in ORM nor any particular database bindings.
-It contains no form generation framework or sessioning library.
-It does not help with internationalization of content.
+It contains no form generation framework.
+It does not contain a sessioning library.
 It has no administrative web user interface.
 It has no built in text indexing.
 It does not dictate how you arrange your code.

 Such opinionated functionality exists in applications and frameworks built *on top* of :mod:`repoze.bfg`.
 It's intended that higher-level